 Our trusted business partners would also like to use your name, email address, postal address, and telephone number to inform you of similar products, services, and promotional offers.
 We will only share your personal data with our partners where you have provided us with your consent to do so.
 You can unsubscribe at any time by clicking the “Unsubscribe” link in any of their emails or managing your preferences via their website.

 To conduct automated decision-making and profiling

-We use technology which tracks your use of our website, app, products and services to help us build a profile of your preferences.
+We use technology that tracks your use of our website, app, products, and services to help us build a profile of your preferences.
 What this means for you is that you are more likely to receive direct marketing and promotional offers that are tailored to your specific preferences, based on your previous activity.